-7.3.6 Clock output
+7.3.4 Clock output

-The P89LPC9401 supports a user-selectable clock output function on the XTAL2/CLKOUT pin when crystal oscillator is not being used.
-This condition occurs if another clock source has been selected (on-chip RC oscillator, watchdog oscillator, external clock input on X1) and if the RTC is not using the crystal oscillator as its clock source.
-This allows external devices to synchronize to the P89LPC9401.
+The P89LPC9402 supports a user-selectable clock output function on the XTAL2/CLKOUT pin when crystal oscillator is not being used.
+This condition occurs if another clock source has been selected (on-chip RC oscillator, watchdog oscillator, external clock input on XTAL1) and if the RTC and WDT are not using the crystal oscillator as their clock source.
+This allows external devices to synchronize to the P89LPC9402.
 This output is enabled by the ENCLK bit in the TRIM register.

 The frequency of this clock output is $\frac{1}{2}$ that of the CCLK.
-If the clock output is not needed in Idle mode, it may be turned off prior to entering idle, saving additional power.
+If the clock output is not needed in Idle mode, it may be turned off prior to entering Idle, saving additional power.